Ket3r/script-server-wiki/Script-config.md

       "required": false,
       /**
       * Required: no
+      * Supported types: text, int, boolean, list
       * Description: default value shown to user
       * Type: string
       */
       "default": "empty",
       /**
       * Required: no
+      * Description: parameter type.
+Important: if no_value, then type is ignored and always boolean
+                     - In case of file_upload, user file is uploaded to the server and then passed to a script as an absolute path
+      * Default: "text"
+      * Allowed values: int, list, text, file_upload
+      * Type: string
+      */
+      "type": "int",
+      /**
+      * Required: no
+      * Supported types: text, boolean
       * Description: don't show parameter to user, but fill it in the script with the value of "default" field
       * Type: boolean
       * Default: false